 Learn how to title and register your trailer.

 Travel Trailer is defined in ORS 801.565.
-If your travel trailer is longer than 45 feet you cannot register it.
+If your travel trailer is wider than 8 1/2 feet or longer than 45 feet you cannot register it.

 Trucks are designed or used primarily for carrying loads other than passengers.
 If you have passenger registration and are hauling a heavy trailer with your truck, you will need to get truck registration or buy a Registration Weight Trip Permit.